-ICP 5 Suitability of Persons
+ICP 5 Suitability of persons

 The supervisor requires Board Members, Senior Management, Key Persons in Control Functions and Significant Owners of an insurer to be and remain suitable to fulfil their respective roles.